Regulations and Information

 • Possess live crayfish.

-• Possess live game fish – unless the fish have been lawfully caught by angling and are within 5 metres of the waters from which they were caught.
+• Possess live fish – unless the fish have been lawfully caught and are within 5 metres of the waters from which they were caught.

 • Fizz fish – it is undue harm and reduces survival of released fish.